ionic-team/ionic-portals/website/docs/for-android/quick-start.md

 }
 </CodeBlock>

-### Add the Portals key
+### Create a Custom Application Class

-After installation of Portals we can setup the Portals key.
-Then the application is ready to have its first Portal configured.
+After installation of Portals, the application is ready to have its first Portal configured.
 To do this, a custom [Application](https://developer.android.com/reference/android/app/Application) class is recommended.
-In this Application class, you can override `Application#onCreate()` to register and create Portals.
+In this Application class, you can override `Application#onCreate()` to create Portals.

-You'll need to call [PortalManager.register(myApiKey)](https://ionic.io/docs/portals-android-api-ref/-ionic-portals/io.ionic.portals/-portal-manager/index.html#-1847662668%2FFunctions%2F-149544105) before creating any Portals in your app.
-Below is a simple example of how to bootstrap Ionic Portals before loading any Portal instances in your app.
-Putting this registration call in an `Application` class is a good way to guarantee it is called before any Portals are created, but you can call it anywhere in your app as long as it happens before Portals are loaded.
-To get an API Key, refer to the [Sign Up](./guide.md#signup) section.

 <Tabs
 defaultValue="kt"